raffi3/ui-automation-python-selenium/README.md

 ## Benefits
 #### Test stability
-To ensure test stability all pages are waiting navigation and page content load completion, methods are using explict waits, hard sleeps are avoided
+To ensure test stability all pages are waiting navigation and page content load completion, methods are using explicit waits, hard sleeps are avoided
 Streamer page pop-up is handled by setting property in browser local storage

 ![UI-twitch-streamer-test](https://github.com/user-attachments/assets/1a8c6b43-13bc-452f-b25c-1e837f6475b0)